Modularity of higher theta series I: cohomology of the generic fiber: Derived Fourier analysis

 For $f^!$, the six-functor formalism is developed (cf. \cite{Ver67}) so that for a smooth morphism $f$, the shriek pullback $f^!$ is \emph{equal} to $f^*\tw{d(f)}$.
 Hence if $f \co E' \rightarrow E$ is surjective, then the Gysin map is \emph{the} identity map, and since $\wh{f}$ is a closed embedding the forget supports map $\wh{f}_! \rightarrow \wh{f}_*$ is \emph{the} identity as well.
 So Proposition \ref{prop: fourier of Gysin} is evident in this case.

-By factoring $f \co E' \rightarrow E$ as the composition of a linear smooth map and a linear closed embedding (cf. Lemma \ref{lem: factorize smooth/proper}), we may assume that $f$ is a closed embedding (since the statement of Proposition \ref{prop: fourier of Gysin} is compatible with compositions).
+By factoring $f \co E' \rightarrow E$ as the composition of a linear closed embedding and a linear smooth map (cf. Lemma \ref{lem: factorize smooth/proper}), we may assume that $f$ is a closed embedding (since the statement of Proposition \ref{prop: fourier of Gysin} is compatible with compositions).
 Since $S$ is a point, $f$ necessarily has a splitting $\pi \co E \rightarrow E'$, which is necessarily smooth.
 Then since $\pi \circ f = \Id$, we have

 Since $\pi$ is smooth, $[\pi]$ is the identity map.
-The composition $[\pi \circ f ] = [\Id]$ is also the identity map, so we deduce that with respect to the identifications $f^* \pi^! \Qll{E'}\tw{-d(\pi)} = \Qll{E'}$ and $f^! \pi^! \Qll{E'} \tw{-d(\pi)} = \Qll{E}$ induced by the equalities in the equation above, $[f]$ is \emph{the} identity map.
+The composition $[\pi \circ f ] = [\Id]$ is also the identity map, so we deduce that with respect to the identifications $f^* \pi^! \Qll{E'}\tw{-d(\pi)} = \Qll{E'}$ and $f^! \pi^! \Qll{E'} \tw{-d(\pi)-d(f)} = \Qll{E'}$ induced by the equalities in the equation above, $[f]$ is \emph{the} identity map.

 Similarly, we have

 Since $z_{\wh{E}}$ is a closed embedding by the hypothesis that $\cE$ is connective, $\can(z_{\wh{E}})$ is the identity map.
 The composition in the above diagram is $\can(\wh{f} \circ z_{\wh{E}})$, which is also the identity map because $\wh{f} \circ z_{\wh{E}} = z_{\wh{E}'}$ is also a closed embedding.
 Therefore, $\can(\wh{f})$ is also \emph{the} identity map.